How the Dividends are Captured

 This is the date that the company determines who is eligible for a dividend and falls the business day following the ex-dividend date.
 It is not of consequence to capture investors.

 This is the date that dividends are distributed to shareholders.
 It is usually two weeks to a month after the ex-dividend date.

 Turning the Principle into a Strategy

 Once you understand the principle behind how to capture dividends, next comes the task of putting it to work as an overall portfolio management strategy.
-The secret is in the diversity of stocks that can be used in this way.
+The secret is in the diversity of stocks and strategies that can be used in this way.
 There are a lot of dividend stocks out there, meaning that almost every day there will be at least one stock due to pay its dividend.
 An investor needs to be continually rolling a large holding over regularly from one stock to the next, capturing the dividends from each one along the way.
 Provided this is done with a significant outlay, an investor may take advantage of multiple yield sizes, both small and large, and those yields can be compounded as they are re-invested into the next stock purchase.
 The optimal suggested returns to chase are in large-cap companies with mid-level yields of about 3% to ensure the lowest risk while still maintaining a useful level of payout.

 - Diversify stocks

 - Keep rolling over so new dividends are regularly upcoming